TheSudheer/nodejs-web-app-ci-cd-pipeline/README.md

 6. **AWS EC2 Instance:**
    - An EC2 instance running a Linux distribution (e.g., Ubuntu).
    - Docker installed and running on the EC2 instance.
-   - The EC2 instance's security group must allow inbound traffic on port 3080 (or the port your application uses) and port 22 (for SSH).
+   - The EC2 instance's security group must allow inbound traffic on port 3080 (or the port our application uses) and port 22 (for SSH).

 7. **Jenkins Credentials:**
    - **`docker-hub-credentials`:**
-     Jenkins Username/Password credential type containing your Docker Hub username and password (or access token).
+     Jenkins Username/Password credential type containing our Docker Hub username and password (or access token).
    - **`ec2-server-key`:**
-     Jenkins SSH Username with private key credential type containing the private key for SSH access to the EC2 instance, associated with the `ubuntu` user (or the user configured on your EC2).
+     Jenkins SSH Username with private key credential type containing the private key for SSH access to the EC2 instance, associated with the `ubuntu` user (or the user configured on our EC2).

 ---